 Diurnist/Omnist Hospitalist and Intensivist Models

-The same techniques that have been developed for the nocturnist program have successfully been extended to daytime hospitalist services.
+The techniques developed for the nocturnist program have successfully been extended to daytime hospitalist services.
 Additional challenges are present during the day, such as increased volume, discharge planning, familial interaction, pharmacology consults, etc. To address these additional challenges, OSC has adopted the use of onsite FNPs or critical care RNs to assist the remote physicians.
 This approach enables the physicians to focus on higher-acuity tasks, leading to greater overall efficiency.
 A combination of Nocturnist and Diurnist hospitalist services is referred to as an Omnist service, where coverage is extended on a 24/7 basis to a member hospital.